Low Entropy and the Mean Curvature Flow with Surgery: Preliminaries.

 Note this implies as $t \to T$ that $|A|^2 \to \infty$ at a sequence of points on $M_t$; if not then we could use curvature bounds to attain a smooth limit $M_T$ which we can then flow further, contradicting our choice of $T$.
 Thus weak solutions to the flow are necessitated; one type of weak solution is the mean curvature flow with surgery explained below. $ $

 This also implies that understanding the singularities to the mean curvature flow is a topic of great importance in the field.
 Self shrinkers, solutions to the elliptic equation

 Are in a very strong sense the singularity models for the flow; namely when one does a tangent flow blowup at a point, the $t = -1$ time slice of the limit flow is modeled on a solution to (2.3) by Huisken's monotonicity formula (see \cite{H}).
 Considering the Gaussian metric $g_{ij} = e^{\frac{-|x|^2}{4}} \delta_{ij}$ on $\R^{n+1}$, one easily sees by calculating the first variation formula for a hypersurface in this metric that self shrinkers are precisely the minimal surfaces.
-This metric shares some similarities with Ricci positive spaces, for example that minimal surfaces (self shrinkers) in this metric satisfy a Frenkel property (that is, any two compact minimal surface must intersect, see \cite{F}) which as shown in \cite{MW} already implies topological restrictions on compact self shrinkers, at least in dimension 3 (the Frankel property for noncompact self shrinkers has also been explored, see \cite{IPM}). $ $
+This metric shares some similarities with Ricci positive spaces, for example that minimal surfaces (self shrinkers) in this metric satisfy a Frenkel property (that is, any two compact minimal surface must intersect, see \cite{F}) as exploited by the authors in the previous article \cite{MW} (the Frankel property for noncompact self shrinkers has also been explored, see \cite{IPM} -- although their theorem is not used one can also prove some unknottedness theorems for noncompact self shrinkers as discussed in \cite{Mra2}). $ $

 Its known by work of Huisken and later Colding and Minicozzi than under very mild assumptions the only mean convex self shrinkers are generalized round cylinders $S^k \times \R^{n-k}$, but outside of the mean convex setting little is understood.
-There are a patchwork of non mean convex examples, such as those constructed by ODE methods \cite{Ang, MG}, minmax methods \cite{Ket}, and gluing methods \cite{KKM}.
+There are a patchwork of non mean convex examples, such as those constructed by ODE methods \cite{Ang}, minmax methods \cite{Ket}, and gluing methods \cite{KKM}.
 Theorem 1.4 says however that all compact examples with topology must have ``high" entropy.